chppwa/fedora-installation/README.md

 7. As it turns out, it is entirely unneccessary to wipe the drive, as using dd to install Fedora will overwrites and partitions with .iso
 8. It was a bit challenging to user the `cd` command as I kept recieving the issue of File/directory did not exist
 9. I verified the home directory was mounted (obviously) which allowed me to understand the mount points affect where you can `cd` and you need to cd to a mount point first, or include that in path (you have to put / first for `cd` to understand.
 10. dd completed in record time - booting to fedora iso and testing (fingers crossed)
+11. Using Boot Manager and was able to boot to Fedora iso, unable to install to Micro SD as the install manager refused to acknowledge SSD.
+12. Annoyed... because the SSD carrier i ordered is not arriving until tomorrow around 10pm, but when i ordered it it said Saturday.

 FINAL STEPS;
 (A)(root@steamdeck deck)# mount /home